mzhou18/Winter-Term-Messenger-Project/README.md

 # ------------------------------------------

+### Reflection

+Everyone contributed to the project, and quite evenly.
+Palmer worked on his PigeonMessenger, John worked on his Alphabet Shift, and Michael worked on his Morse Code.
+Each member described their project in the README file.
+Michael and John began working on the runnerclass, but then John and Palmer finished it up.

+# ------------------------------------------

 Writing to file:

 I used this website to learn how to write to file: http://www.afterhoursprogramming.com/tutorial/Python/Writing-to-Files/.
 The morse code and PigeonMessenger each print the same variable as their result,